History Grades In a history class, the grades for various assessm... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
 It is characterized by its bell-shaped curve, defined by its mean and standard deviation.
-Understanding this concept is crucial for determining if a set of grades can be considered normally distributed.
+In a normal distribution, approximately 68% of the data falls within one standard deviation of the mean, which is crucial for understanding how grades might be distributed.

 Recommended video: